Spike in weather-related eye issues

-When liver fluke and tick-related diseases are excluded, eye issues in sheep are probably the next greatest ailment faced by farmers in the northwest of the country.
+Excluding liver fluke and tick-related diseases, eye issues in sheep are probably the next greatest ailment faced by farmers in the northwest of the country.

+Seamus was delivering a presentation co-authored by Gerald Roarty, a veterinary practitioner based in Donegal.

-Seamus outlined that there are five common eye issues seen on Irish farms and that problems are often encountered most at this time of year due to harsh weather conditions and management practices.
+He outlined that there are five common eye issues seen on Irish farms and that problems are encountered most at this time of year, due to harsh weather conditions and management practices.

+The veterinary term for the eye ailment commonly known as ‘pink eye’ is keratoconjunctivitis.

-In terms of the bacteria responsible, mycoplasma conjunctivae is considered to be the primary cause, but several other bacterial species are also suggested as causative agents, including chlamydia organisms which are linked with abortion.
+In terms of the bacteria responsible, mycoplasma conjunctivae is considered to be the primary cause, but several other bacterial species are also suggested as causative agents, including chlamydia organisms linked with abortion.

-Early signs of issues are increased tear stains in the area under the eye, a partially closed eye and, in more advanced cases, a reddening of the tissue around the eyeball (conjunctiva), which is normally a salmon pink colour.
+Early signs of keratoconjunctivitis include increased tear stains in the area under the eye, a partially closed eye and in more advanced cases, a reddening of the tissue around the eyeball (conjunctiva), which is normally a salmon pink colour.

-Pink eye can spread quickly in a flock and Seamus advises that the starting point is to isolate any cases as soon as they are identified and treat accordingly.
+Pink eye can spread quickly in a flock and Seamus says the starting point is to isolate any cases as soon as they are identified and treat accordingly.

 Treatment options